Club Sportivo Ben Hur

 Club Sportivo Ben Hur is an Argentine sports club from Rafaela, Santa Fe Province.
 The club was founded in 1940 and is mostly known for its basketball and football teams.

 Other sports practised in the club are aerobics, bowls, chess, field hockey, and swimming.

 Basketball

 Basketball is the sport that gave the most important successes to the club, winning the 2004–05 national championship, and the Liga Sudamericana 2006 among other titles.
-The club's in-doors arena is the Coliseo del Sur.
+The club's indoor arena is the Coliseo del Sur.